What do DVD players, checkout lines at the grocery store, and industrial marking machines all have in common? Lasers.

 From the medical industry to electronics, part marking plays a large role in maintaining quality control standards, brand recognition, and chain of custody.

-Laser marking systems have use in several industries, including:
+Laser marking systems are useful in several industries, including:

 - Aerospace and defense